Sustainability Reporting Initiative

 We promote a corporate culture that encourages employees to not only get involved and drive opportunities, but to lead with integrity while acting responsibly.
 Fostering an environment of inclusivity is essential, as it drives collaboration and innovation.
 Supporting individual growth creates the workforce of tomorrow that proactively addresses today’s challenges.

 |30 and under||17||42||59||8||31||39||8||26||34|

 Gender Diversity in Management

-Innergex seeks employees who share our culture and strong work ethic and offer them fair wages and generous benefits.
-We have created a corporation-wide salary structure using a point-factor method that allows us to determine the appropriate salary bracket for each position within the Corporation, with the exception of ofﬁcers whose compensation is determined by the Board of Directors.
-Within each bracket, we determine pay equity by taking into account additional factors, such as employees’ seniority and education.
+Innergex seeks employees who share our culture and strong work ethic; we offer them fair wages and generous benefits.
+We have created a corporation-wide salary structure using a point-factor method that allows us to determine the appropriate salary bracket for each position within the Corporation with the exception of ofﬁcers whose compensation is determined by the Board of Directors.
+Within each bracket, we determine pay equity by taking into account additional factors, such as employees’ seniority, education and experience.